BZIvanov/Learning-CSharp/README.md

 - Main - main method is the starting point of an application.
 To call a method from the same class in the main method, that method has to be static.

+- virtual - if we want to make a method overridable in the derived class we need to specify, that the method is virtual.

 - private - usable only within the class

-- protected - accessible only from the class and its derived classes
+- protected - accessible only from the class and its derived classes.
+But it will be still not accessible by instances of the class

 - static - we can access static method directly from the class without creating an instance/object of the class.